-When booking your holiday you must pay a non-returnable deposit as stated at time of booking, plus any Holiday Protection Plan, insurance and supplement payments due.
+When booking your holiday you must pay a non-refundable deposit as stated at time of booking, plus payments for Warner Holiday Protection, payments for supplements and payments for travel insurance due.
 If you book within 10 weeks of your holiday you will need to pay the holiday price in full when you book or sooner if a specific offer requests full payment on booking.
 We can only accept cheques up to four weeks before your holiday start date.

 We’ll always try our best to fit in changes to your booking – so long as you tell us in writing at least 10 weeks before your holiday start date.
-Changes are subject to availability and are subject to an administration charge of £30 each and any further cost that we incur in making the change to your booking.
+Changes are subject to availability and are subject to an administration charge of £35 per person and any further cost that we incur in making the change to your booking.
 If you have to make a substantial change to your holiday within 10 weeks of the holiday start date, we’ll treat it as a cancellation.
-And remember: changing your holiday start date will probably mean a change in price.
+And remember: changing your holiday start date will probably mean a change in price..

-We really hope it doesn’t come to this, but it might be a good idea to take out our Holiday Protection Plan to cover cancellations.
-Our Holiday Protection Plan covers a cancellation in the event that you or any members of your party are unable to travel due to sickness, redundancy, jury service or adverse weather conditions such as snow.
-If you have your own holiday insurance, cancellation payments may be refunded by your insurance company, subject to the terms and conditions of your policy and the charges listed below.
+We really hope it doesn’t come to this, but it might be a good idea to include Warner Holiday Protection to protect against cancellations.
+Warner Holiday Protection protects against a cancellation in the event that you or any members of your party are unable to travel due to sickness, redundancy, jury service or adverse weather conditions such as snow up until your day of arrival.
+If you have holiday insurance, cancellation payments may be refunded by your insurance company, subject to the terms and conditions of your policy and the charges listed below.

 Please note that the consumer cancellation right under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 does not apply in the case of: